franrosatti9/franrosatti9/README.md

 ### Hi there 👋

+I'm Franco and I'm studying game development at UADE, Buenos Aires.
+Alongside my studies, I'm working on my own projects that help me learn even more about Unity and C#, and hopefully I'll be uploading soon!

 <!--
 **franrosatti9/franrosatti9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.